David Caldwell (American football executive)

 David Caldwell (born c.
-1974) is an American football executive who is a personnel executive for the Philadelphia Eagles of the National Football League (NFL).
-He previously served as the general manager of the Jacksonville Jaguars from 2013 to 2020.
-Prior to that, he worked for the Carolina Panthers, Indianapolis Colts, and Atlanta Falcons.
+1974) is an American football executive who is the general manager for the Florida Gators football program.
+He previously served as the general manager of the National Football League's Jacksonville Jaguars from 2013 to 2020.
+He has also worked for the Carolina Panthers, Indianapolis Colts, Atlanta Falcons, and Philadelphia Eagles.

 Early life

 Caldwell was born in Buffalo, New York where he attended Saint Francis Highschool, where he was teammates with Brian Daboll, Tom Telesco and Brian Polian.
 He went on to attend John Carroll University where he played linebacker from 1992 to 1996.
-He was a teammate of Baltimore Ravens offensive coordinator Greg Roman, Brian Polian., Josh McDaniels, London Fletcher, formerly a linebacker with the St. Louis Rams, Buffalo Bills, and Washington Redskins, as well as Tom Telesco.
+He was a teammate of Baltimore Ravens offensive coordinator Greg Roman, Brian Polian, Josh McDaniels, London Fletcher, formerly a linebacker with the St. Louis Rams, Buffalo Bills, and Washington Redskins, as well as Tom Telesco.

 Executive career

 Carolina Panthers

 Caldwell began his career as a scouting assistant for the Carolina Panthers from 1996 to 1997.